Snapr/html-projects/js-native.md

 Call the function with either a Javascript object or JSON text in the following format.

 Any time there is a change to the queue status you should call upload_progress() at least once - for example if a new upload is added, but there is no connection, call upload_progress() so we can update the queue to show the stalled item.
+You should also be sure upload_progress() is called at least once on any completion event that changes the status of the queue - including an image being removed from the queue due to completion.

     {
         "uploads": [